reactioncommerce/reaction-docs/developer/contributing.md

 ## Step 5: Congrats!
 It's approved.
 What happens next?

 The Reaction team reviewer is responsible for merging the PRs they approved, unless the PR submitter has requested otherwise.

-Does your new feature require new user documentation or developer documentation?
-Make an issue for that in [reaction-docs](https://github.com/reactioncommerce/reaction-docs/issues).

-## Step 5: Congrats!
-It's merged.
-What happens next?

 Now that your PR is merged, the feature will be released in the next release.
 Head on over to our [Release Guide](/developer/testing/release-process.md) for more on how we release versions of Reaction.